 Now you should see the translated theme/plugin in your language!
 If you've got questions, feel free to ask in the Support forum.

-We have shown you the tutorial with our online translator because it seemed easy to us rather installing complicated plugins and configuring them or downloading a software and using that.
-And moreover we already have a complete translation of our products in 10+ language, so you can download the translation and use from our site.
+We have shown you the tutorial with our online translator because it seemed easy for us rather than installing complicated plugins and configuring them or downloading software and using that.
+And moreover, we already have a complete translation of our products in 30+ languages, so you can download the translation and use it from our site.
 It will save you time.
-And if your translation is not listed on our site, you can request to create that via our contact form and translate online.
-This will help other people speaking your language.
-And as a token of appreciation, you can get 30% discount from us.
+And if your translation is not listed on our site, you can request to create that via our contact form and translate it online.